 When we visited Tanzania in the summer of 2007, we walked with one local woman for 4 miles (there and back) to collect water from the village's only source (a dirty river).
 This distance is one that is typically walked by many women and children in developing countries to collect enough water for their families.
 Sometimes the trip is made 4-5 times a day, meaning that the children often miss school as a result of it, and the women are unable to maintain successful businesses, due to a lack of time.
 All of this wouldn't be so bad if the water were at least clean, but the water they are collecting is often polluted, meaning that those who drink it could catch a number of diseases, which have the potential to kill if not properly treated.

 Because E.P.I.C. is a movement of consciousness, awareness, and proactive spirit, the more help we can get, the easier it is for us to take action.
 We therefore encourage you to offer not only monetary gifts, but also your time, talent, or voice in whatever way you feel would contribute positively to our vision.
-You can donate to E.P.I.C.'s Ripple Project', or purchase E.P.I.C. merchandise.
+You can donate to E.P.I.C.'s Ripple Project', or purchase E.P.I.C.'s merchandise.
 You can also offer us your time by putting together your own E.P.I.C. fundraiser, selling E.P.I.C. merchandise, or helping us out at one of our events.
 What we mean by donating your "talents", is to offer us what you are good at, whether it be graphic design, media, film, music, business, advice, or anything else that you feel could be of benefit to our efforts.
 This "talent" could also mean offering the staff of E.P.I.C. discounts or donations of services that are much needed to successfully operate as a non-profit.
 By lending us your voice, you could be a part of one of our many video projects, conferences, fundraising campaigns, etc. You could also use your voice to raise awareness and empower people in your community by starting your own chapter of E.P.I.C.
-For more information on how you can help, visit the Get Involved section on our website.
+For more information on how you can help, feel free to contact us!

 Why is E.P.I.C.'s first project focused on Africa when there are so many problems facing people here in America?